5 Steps to Get a Second Opinion from Physicians Affiliated with Memorial Sloan Kettering and Other Top U.S. Cancer Centers Without Leaving Home

 In those cases, a safe and organized remote consultation pathway is not only reasonable but also often the only practical choice.

-Important: All consultations are provided by independent U.S.-licensed physicians and are not services of any hospital or cancer centre as an institution.
+Important: All consultations are provided by independent U.S.-licensed physicians and are not services of any hospital or cancer center as an institution.

 When to Seek an Expert Second Opinion from Top U.S. Doctors

-When your doctor says the stage has changed, or your option is limited
+When the cancer stage has changed or treatment options appear limited

-Before big steps like major surgery, a bone marrow transplant, or very strong chemotherapy
+Before major surgery, bone marrow transplant, or high-intensity chemotherapy

-When the current treatment is not working as hoped
+When current treatment is not producing the expected response

-When you hear very different plans from different doctors
+When you have received significantly different treatment recommendations from different physicians

 Understanding the Current Remote Second Opinion Landscape in 2026